jbellsey/redux-model-utils/docs/actions.md

 ## About action types

 Action types are created for you automatically.
-You should not rely on them; think of them as an internal impelementation detail.
+You should not rely on them; think of them as an private, internal impelementation detail.

 However, you can override this behavior, and manually assign your own action type.
 This is useful for two main reasons: